 It’s not always obvious how an app collects and uses personal information of users.
 For older kids, this becomes an especially important question.
 The Children’s Online Privacy Protection Act (COPPA) is a policy intended to guard kids’ privacy and safety when using the internet, and requires websites and apps to inform users when they gather information from children under the age of 13.

-But legal notifications are famous for being difficult to decipher, so it’s best to do a little research, read ratings, and search for parent reviews that discuss how kids interact with others in different apps and sites.
+But legal notifications are famous for being difficult to decipher.
+It’s best to do a little research, read ratings, and search for parent reviews that discuss how kids interact with others in different apps and sites.
 Be wary of any platform that allows kids to interact freely with other users, especially adults.
 And be especially cautious about apps that use GPS to share players’ locations, as this information can be harmful in the wrong hands.

-For more recommendations, check out Common Sense Media’s “best of” lists for both apps and websites for kids, with dozens of top choices selected by their staff and by parents, organized by age range.
+For more recommendations, check out Common Sense Media’s “best of” lists for both apps and websites for kid’s media, with dozens of top choices selected by their staff and by parents, organized by age range.

 Learn about technology together

 Which changes faster, your child or your technology?
-Digital media has quickly become both an amazing tool for parents and a complex obstacle course for them to cross.
+Kids’ media has quickly become both an amazing tool for parents and a complex obstacle course for them to cross.
 The choices we make for (and with) our kids when it comes to how they engage with media will have a real impact on them as they grow up.
-But thankfully, there’s no shortage of great resources available to learn — and keep learning — what’s good and what’s not so good in the ever-changing world of media technology.
+But thankfully, there’s no shortage of great resources available to learn — and keep learning — what’s age-appropriate and beneficial for kids’ development in the ever-changing world of media technology.